Polymorphism

 GenericCat<string> gCat2 = new GenericCat<string>();

-gCat2.food = "fish";
+gCat2.Food = "fish";

 Console.WriteLine($"Cat food with a string: {gCat2.checkFood("fish")}");